guitarforlife/LMstudio-Ollama-VSCode-Shim/README.md

-FastAPI server that exposes an Ollama-compatible API proxying requests to a running LM Studio instance, such that the Ollama Language Model extension can be used in Visual Studio Code with Co-Pilot.
+FastAPI server that exposes an Ollama-compatible API proxying requests to a running LM Studio instance, such that the Ollama Language Model extension can be used in Visual Studio Code and Co-Pilot, with LM Studio (server) hosted models.

 ## Why?